-There will also be many live performances, listed here.
+There are also many live performances.
 And numerous educational programs will engage all ages with light science!

 The outdoor event lights up the city's waterfront and other beautiful settings with luminous installations, creative performances and an array of activities.
 It's a community-supported festival that welcomes creatives and makers to display their skills, and invites everyone from Portland and beyond to enjoy the imaginative blending of disciplines on display.

 It's a three-day festival which requires no advance tickets or booking, and runs from 6 p.m. - 10 p.m/11p.m., depending on the day.